Anti-Sikh sentiment in Canada: Statistics

 Concurrently, online hate speech on platforms like X exploded, anti‑South Asian slur usage increased by 1,350% and extremist far‑right posts frequently singled out Sikhs and Politician Jagmeet Singh, linking their visibility to xenophobic “great replacement” narratives.

+In 2026, the World Sikh Organization released a report titled Understanding and Addressing Anti-Sikh Hate in Canada.
+The findings indicate that more than 80% of respondents observed an increase in discrimination over the previous five years.
+Verbal harassment emerged as the most frequently reported form of hate, experienced by 65% of participants.
+Additionally, 91% said they had been targeted because they are visibly identifiable as Sikhs.
+Supporting this, recent data from Statistics Canada shows that police-reported hate crimes rose between 2022 and 2024.

-Organisations
+Organisations combating Anti-Sikh Sentiment

 Canada's anti-racism strategy

 It was announced during Sikh Heritage Month in 2024 by MP Kamal Khera of the Department of Canadian Heritage, that the Canadian Government will be putting forwards their first ever Anti-Racism Strategy and Canada's first Action Plan on Hate.

 World Sikh Organization

 The World Sikh Organization (WSO) is a non-profit organisation and was founded in 1984 in Canada in response to the anti-Sikh violence in India, particularly the events surrounding Operation Blue Star and the 1984 anti-Sikh pogroms.
 Established by Sikh leaders, it was created to protect and promote the interests of Sikhs globally.

 Over the years, the WSO has played a significant role in advocating for Sikh rights, religious freedoms, and combating anti-Sikh hate in Canada.

 In the 1990s, WSO was involved in the case of Baltej Singh Dhillon in his fight to wear a turban as a member of the Royal Canadian Mounted Police.

 In 2006, WSO acted as legal interveners in the case of Multani v Commission scolaire Marguerite‑Bourgeoys to allow Sikh students to wear Kirpans in public schools.
 The Supreme Court of Canada made a decision that was unanimous and held that there was no evidence that the kirpan posed a safety risk.

 In 2019, during the ongoing debate over Bill 21 in Quebec, the WSO were involved in a legal case World Sikh Organization of Canada v.
 Attorney General of Québec.
 It had been concluded that Québec's Court of Appeal upheld the legislation.
 Many of the challenges and events following Bill 21 are still being legally addressed by the WSO.

+In 2026, WSO released a report titled Understanding and Addressing Anti-Sikh Hate in Canada.

+Organisations associated with Anti-Sikh Sentiment

+Asiatic Exclusion League

+Established in Vancouver in 1907, the Asiatic Exclusion League campaigned to restrict Asian immigration and promoted the idea of a “White Canada.”
+Its activities contributed to an exclusionary political climate affecting South Asian immigrants, most of whom in British Columbia at the time were Sikhs.